-Range of typical salaries with experience: £25,000 - £50,000.
-At senior level, a creative director or design manager working in a large company in London could typically expect to earn in excess of £100,000.
+At senior level, creative directors or design managers working in large companies in London could expect to achieve salaries in the region of £100,000.

 Salaries depend on the size of the company or, in the case of freelance designers, the type of job.
-Earning potential is essentially limitless, depending on how hard you are willing to work and who you work for.
+Freelancers are usually paid per exhibition or per day.

-Self-employment and freelance work are common but are more likely after you have experience of working with a firm and establishing a network of personal contacts.
+Self-employment and freelance work are common but are more likely after you have gained significant experience and have established a network of personal contacts.

 Travel within a working day and overnight absences from home are common when visiting clients or exhibition spaces.

-Occasional international travel may be required to visit clients in other parts of Europe.
+Occasional international travel may be required to visit clients overseas.
 Increasingly, however, designers maintain contact with clients electronically and through the client area of their website.